scattered-gonk/scattered-gonk.github.io/_posts/2025-15-09-Jennie007Greene.md

 The volume of compromised domains allow the threat actor access to wide swathes of data, including victim emails, usernames, and passwords.
 In addition to using hard-coded email credentials to exfiltrate victim data, Telegram bots are used to send data to attacker-controlled Telegram chats -- the bulk of Telegram bot API keys and channel IDs captured during research are identical, hinting at a single group or individual being responsible for the breaches.

 A section of the Telegram bot configuration files often included the header of the message sent to the attacker-controlled channel Files; a significant portion of these headers include the string "@SMARTMACBOOKBOT*TFCU".
 After inspecting the data enumerated from attacker-controlled chats, we determined that messages containing this string began appearing on August 21st of 2025, though was preceeded by messages without the string.
-We may therefore mark 08/21/25 aa a general point at which this iteration of the threat actor's phishing campaigns started.
+We may therefore mark 08/21/25 as a general point at which this iteration of the threat actor's phishing campaigns started.

 Indicators of Compromise:
 <ul>